 Group mate choice assay

 To test for the existence of premating reproductive isolation between ACO and CO populations when mating occurred in a group environment, we evaluated female mate choice in vials containing 10 females and 12 males from each regime.
 Flies were handled and marked using the procedures outlined above for individual assays.
 On the day of the assay, male vials of paired ACO and CO populations were combined and then flipped into a female vial.
 Vials were observed until at least 8 (out of a possible 10) simultaneously copulating pairs were observed, and were then frozen for 60 minutes without disruption to the copulating pairs.
-The frozen pairs were observed and the colour of each mated male was recorded.
+The frozen pairs were observed, and the colour of each mated male was recorded.
 This methodology was repeated over two trials.
 During each trial, 10 vials were tested for each regime within each replicate population.

 Hatchability